JakefromSparr/Nous/logs/improvements.md

 - Loaded external fate-cards.json and preserved round points when escaping.
 - Expanded fate mechanics with predictions, modifiers, tallies, and power-ups for richer round outcomes.
 - Aligned fate card IDs between defaults and external file for consistent behavior when loading fails.
+- Fixed object spread typos and removed duplicate if block; replaced missing wood texture with gradient to prevent load errors.